Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Capel has a median income of $52,738 and an average income of $66,102.
-This contrasts with Rest of WA's median income of $57,323 and average income of $71,163.
-Based on Wage Price Index growth of 14.2% since financial year 2022, estimated incomes for September 2025 would be approximately $60,227 (median) and $75,488 (average).
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Capel SA2 has a median income of $52,738 and an average income of $66,102.
+This is slightly above the national average, which stands at $57,323 (median) and $71,163 (average) for Rest of WA.
+Based on Wage Price Index growth of 14.2% since financial year 2022, estimated incomes as of September 2025 would be approximately $60,227 (median) and $75,488 (average).
 Census data indicates that household, family, and personal incomes in Capel rank modestly, between the 37th and 38th percentiles.
-Income distribution shows that 32.5% of Capel's population falls within the $1,500 - 2,999 income range, consistent with regional trends where 31.1% fall in the same category.
+Income distribution shows that 32.5% of Capel's population falls within the $1,500 - $2,999 range, which is consistent with broader regional trends at 31.1%.
 After housing expenses, 85.4% of income remains for other expenses.

 Frequently Asked Questions - Income